prdx/cs5600-hw4/README.md

 # DESIGN OVERVIEW

+## Per-core malloc arenas

+The number of arenas created depends on how many cores in the CPU.
+In CCIS machine, it has 32 cores, so there will be 32 arenas.
+The thread is assigned based on the order modulo the number of cores.
+In CCIS machine, if the 33rd thread comes, it will be assigned to the 1st arena, and so on.
+The arenas are created on the fly, depends on if another thread comes to request memory.

 ## Allocating memory

 Allocating memory is handled by sbrk and mmap.
 For request larger than 4096 will be handled by mmap and will not using buddy system.